 2.3 Payment methods

 Both Magento and BigCommerce support a diversity of payment gateways.
 However, when we compare Magento vs BigCommerce, Bigcommerce is the winner in terms of quantity.
-The platform supports more than 40 options, including PayPal, Stripe, Amazon Pay, Authorize.net, etc. However, it doesn’t support such payments as Swedbank, SEB which are popular in many countries.
+The platform supports more than 40 options, including PayPal, Stripe, Amazon Pay, Authorize.net, etc. However, it doesn’t support such payments as Swedbank, and SEB which are popular in many countries.

 Magento offers fewer payment gateways.
-This is not a big drawback because it still integrates the most commonly used payment methods like Paypal, Braintree, or Authorize.Net.
+This is not a big drawback because it still integrates the most commonly used payment methods like PayPal, Braintree, or Authorize.Net.
 For wider needs, businesses can integrate more payment methods in several ways.

 2.4 SEO & Marketing

-Magento is one of the leading ecommerce solutions that supports a lot of handy SEO settings, which allow merchants to optimize their visibility on search engines.
+Magento is one of the leading eCommerce solutions that supports a lot of handy SEO settings, which allow merchants to optimize their visibility on search engines.
 For more advanced functionality, merchants have many choices of third-party modules to integrate into their stores.

 Default SEO settings in Magento 2 include: